pcgeller/bigtooth/README.md

 that represent each unique device found.
 Each device contains the meta data about discovered device in addition to the time and location of each observation.

-Future plans include LTE capabilties.
-Anyone want to donate $1.5k for a SDR?
+Future plans include LTE capabilties... but SDRs aren't cheap.

 Because who the hell cares if you're being tracking **another** way.